Surrogate Costs & Fees

 ** If an intended parent has a recent mental health screening, we can review it and inform them if it is acceptable.
 If this is the case, we will deduct $500.00 from the screening total above.

-This fee is due once the Surrogate has passed criminal, mental health, and medical screening and is non-negotiable.
-We will not charge this fee until the surrogate is medically cleared, which typically takes 3-5 months.
 This fee allows intended parents to retain ISC as an agency for the surrogacy journey.
 This is for ONE SURROGATE match only.
-In the event, your surrogate voluntarily or involuntarily discontinues her participation in the surrogacy process prior to completing the first embryo transfer or if the surrogate is medically denied (before completing the first embryos transfer) ISC will rematch the Intended Parents with a new surrogate without an additional agency management fee.
+In the event your surrogate voluntarily or involuntarily discontinues her participation in the surrogacy process before completing the first embryo transfer, or if the surrogate is medically denied before completing the first embryo transfer, ISC will rematch the Intended Parents with a new surrogate without an additional agency management fee.

 First time surrogate deposit- $65,000.00-$80,000.00